tooploox/taxonify_gui/manual/filtering_pane/README.md

 #### Filtering behaviour
 Only levels enabled by the checkbox that accompanies them are taking part in filtering logic.
 Items must be matched by exact value of every checked (enabled) level.

-Value `Not specified` means that given field is not yet annotated in the system and is also valid and querable value.
+All levels with specific values are automatically enabled.
+Levels with `Not specified` value are disabled by default but can be enabled manually.
+Enabling `Not specified` equals requesting only the items for which taxonomy on that level is not yet annotated in the system or that were explicitly set to `Not specified`.

 ### Additional attributes